HectorRicardo/simple-music-app/README.md

   - A service is used to perform work in the background while the app is minimized.
 If our player lives inside a service, then this will fulfill the second expectation.
-  - A client can bind to the service and send it commands.
+  - A client can send commands t.
 If we consider clients to be the controllers listed in Expectation 1, then this fulfills said expectation.